Engee documentation

 using Images

-1. Initialisation of empty array bits: it stores bits of all characters of the string.
+1. Initialization of an empty bits array: it stores the bits of all characters of the string.

-2. Cycle through each character of the string:
+2. Loop over each character of the string:

 • bitstring(UInt8(char)) converts a character to its 8-bit representation,